Courses for Practitioners: Speech and Language Support for Post 16s

 This course is for learning support assistants, teachers, and tutors working within FE colleges.
 It is also suitable for staff supporting young adults in residential settings equipping them all with innovative tools and methods to develop and encourage the young people’s speech, language and communication.

 What will participants receive?

-A nine credit Level 2 or Level 3 qualification in Speech and Language Support for Post 16s.
+A nine credit Level 2 or Level 3 award in Speech and Language Support for Post 16s.
 A portfolio of evidence will need to be submitted.